 Disaster recovery (DR) does exactly what the name implies: It provides a detailed plan that helps a system recover quickly after it has experienced a failure.
 If you have an HA system, you might wonder why you would also need disaster recovery.

-DR usually is focused on getting a system and its services back online after a severe failure, possibly due to outside uncontrollable circumstances, like a natural disaster.
+DR usually is focused on getting a system and its services back online after a severe failure, possibly due to outside uncontrollable circumstances, such as a natural disaster.
 A DR plan could deal with the recovery of an entire region’s operations.

 HA is focused, however, on failures that are more likely to happen in the normal day-to-day operations of a system offering services, for example, a failing server or hard disk drive.